fbpx

 • You can even work out which engineer handled them.

-As a result of this inefficiency, time and money are being wasted.
+As a result, time and money are being wasted.

 4. Integrates with job management software

-The alternative is all-in-one software.
-And software should be just that: all-in-one.
-Having a dedicated stock control system built into your software of choice, makes a whole lot of sense.
+Having a dedicated stock control system that’s built into your JMS (job management software) of choice, like Commusoft, makes a whole lot of sense.

 5. Automatic supplier integration